micans/pick/README.md

-## Syntax for computing derived values
+## Syntax for computing new columns

 _Derived values_, also known as _computations_ can be
 - output as a new column